drinkcoffee/EIPs/EIPS/eip-75XXc.md

 This section explains the rationale behind design decisions contained in this specification.

+### Having Bridge information in Final Block Storage to be Proven

+The reason for proving the value of ```l2L1WithdrawalTreeRoot``` from the L2 to L1 arbitrary message bridge contract is so that the value can be published as part of the proof, and then submitted to the verifier contract on L1.
+The verifier contract could then have this value readily available, rather than needing a Merkle Proof to be submitted, so that crosschain bridges can then efficiently use the value as part of their bridging system.

+The reason for proving the value of ```l2L1WithdrawalTreeRoot``` at the end of the block is so that crosschain bridge systems can use this value to validate crosschain transfers that have occurred during the block.
+Depending on the design of the bridging system, the single value may allow all historic crosschain transactions to be validated.

+The reason for proving the value of ```l2L1WithdrawalTreeRoot``` even if it hasn't changed is to simplify the logic of the proving system and verification contract.

-#### L2 to L1 Bridge Contract
+### L2 to L1 Bridge Contract

 The ```l2L1WithdrawalTreeRoot``` is the only storage value defined for the L2 to L1 bridge.
-This is the root of a Sparse Merkle Tree of all crosschain messages that have been processed on L2.
+This could be the root of a Sparse Merkle Tree of all crosschain messages that have been processed on L2.
 When this value is available via the proof on L1, users will be able to submit exit transactions based on this Merkle Tree Root value.

 ## Backwards Compatibility